 What technology is the imaging sensor in the Fujifilm X70 based on?

 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Fujifilm X70 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Fujifilm equipped the X70 with the EXR Processor II image processor.

 What is the ISO sensitivity range of the Fujifilm X70?